AMWA-TV/nmos-testing/ReadMe.md

 Testing of certain aspects of BCP-003-01 makes use of an external tool 'testssl.sh'.
 Please see [testssl/README.md](testssl/README.md) for installation instructions.

+In order to ease testing of TLS with the various specifications, sample certificates are provided in this repository.
+Please see [test_data/BCP00301/README.md](test_data/BCP00301/README.md) for their details and installation guidance.

 ### Testing of SDP files

 IS-05 test_41 checks that SDP files conform to the expectations of ST.2110.
 In order to enable these tests, please ensure that [SDPoker](https://github.com/Streampunk/sdpoker) is available on your system.